Why Run on Taxes

 …And they voted decisively on it in the Midterms

 The tax bill was a huge boon for Democrats in the 2018 midterms.
-Democrats won a historic majority in the House of Representatives because voters motivated by frustration with the GOP tax bill showed up in droves.
-Exit polling on election night found that the 62% of voters reported their top negative issue was concern about how GOP tax bill.
+Democrats won a historic majority in the House of Representatives because voters, motivated by frustration with the GOP tax bill, showed up in droves.

 Four longtime members of the tax-writing House Ways and Means Committee – previously thought invulnerable – were defeated, including some of the key architects of the Trump-GOP tax cut law.
 Four other committee members barely hung onto their seats after winning by double-digit margins in 2016.
 In total, 22 incumbent Republicans who ran on the tax bill lost their seats to challengers who emphasized the GOP tax bill in their campaigns.